PostHog/posthog.com/contents/customers/headshot-pro.md

 “We’ve gone as far as just pulling in our bank data too,” says Danny.
 “Before, if I wanted to analyze business data I may have to wait two months for my accountant to come up with it.
 Now, I see it day-by-day on a dashboard.”

 “Honestly, my advice to new users would be: pull in everything you can.
 Avoid the clutter and the platform switching.
-Get it all into PostHog and it make it so much easier to work with.”
+Get it all into PostHog and it makes it so much easier to work with.”